On 7/28/06, Don Waugaman <dpw(a)email.cs.arizona.edu> wrote:

 of a working set of code.

-The other outstanding issue coming down the pike is that the machine
+The other outstanding issue coming down the pike is

 all ECC RAM.
 Is ECC supported by v1 or v2, and if not by either, which

 would make it easiest to add support?
 I'm assuming v2, but I'll try v1

 if that would be easier.

 Neither of the codebases support ECC for the 440BX.
 ECC is supported

 by other chips in V2 though so we do have examples.

 Can you run it in non-ECC (or scrape up some non-ECC Dimms) mode while